|

 Once your child is eating solid foods and joining in with family

-mealtimes, they can become more involved with healthy eating choices.
-It
+mealtimes, they can become more involved with

 is helpful if all members of the family are good role models and eat a